chalu/analyze-deforestation/README.md

 1. The two regions with potentially the most impact on global forestation are Sub-Saharan Africa and Latin America & Caribbean.
 Focus more efforts here. :muscle:
 2. Countries in the high impact regions to focus more efforts include Brazil, Nigeria, Tanzania, Togo, Uganda, Mauritania and Honduras :pray:
 3. Nigeria is the only country that ranks in the top 5 both in terms of absolute square kilometer decrease in forest as well as percent decrease in forest area from 1990 to 2016.
 Therefore, this country has a significant opportunity ahead to stop the decline and hopefully spearhead remedial efforts. :sob: :crossed_fingers: :pray:
-4. It would be great to study what drove the forest increase in China, the U.S, Iceland and French Polynesia, to see how it can be applied to the high risk and high impact countries listed in (2) :thinking: :writing_hand: :brain:
+4. It would be great to study what drove the forest increase in China, the U.S, Iceland and French Polynesia, to see how it can be applied to the high risk and high impact countries listed in (2) :writing_hand: :brain:

 ### Appendix: SQL Queries Used